freeradical13/freeradical13.github.io/index.md

 #### Gluconeogenesis

 [Gluconeogenesis][] is the process of anabolizing Glucose from non-Carbohydrate substances such as Pyruvate, Glycerol, Lactate, and some Amino Acids.
+It is effectively the opposite of Glycolysis.
 The whole process uses 2 ATP, 2 GTP, and 1 NADH.
 Glucose may also be formed by catabolizing polysaccharides such as Starch and Glycogen.

+#### Lipogenesis

+[Lipogenesis][] is the process of converting Acetyl-CoA into Triglycerides.

 #### Cell Division